imbolc/rust-derive-macro-guide/README.md

 }
 ```

-So these derives should expand into:
+So these derives wold expand into

 ```rust
 impl MyTrait for Foo {}